About this Project

-From March 1 - November 30, visitors to Old Rag Mountain, including hikers on the Saddle, Ridge, and Ridge Access trails, need to obtain an Old Rag day-use ticket in advance, in addition to a Park entrance pass.
-This pilot project is intended to improve the visitor experience and address public safety concerns, while also better protecting the rare ecological communities found on Old Rag.
-Park management will evaluate the results of the pilot project and adapt to a permanent system in the future.
+As part of the Old Rag pilot program, visitors to Old Rag Mountain, including hikers on the Saddle, Ridge, and Ridge Access trails, need to obtain an Old Rag day-use ticket in advance, in addition to a Park entrance pass.
+This pilot project is intended to test methods for improving the visitor experience and addressing public safety concerns, while also better protecting the rare ecological communities found on Old Rag.

 Frequently Asked Questions